Do not let your fear or lack of experience overwhelm

 – you can expand to a 7-day, 30-day, or even an

 annual emergency supply.
-This means water (one to two
+This means water (5 to 10 litres

-gallons per person per day), non-perishable food items,
+per person per day), non-perishable food items, some first

 for a power outage